 Over the past two decades, UAE has become one of the leading business hubs in the world following improvements in terms of international connectivity, business policies, and infrastructure, which helped in fostering a vibrant and divorce labor force.

-However, it’s worth noting the fact that the strengths of the UAE as the best place in living and working may lead businesses in losing sight regarding the complexities that are involved with the recruitment and retaining of talent.
+However, it’s worth noting the fact that the strengths of the UAE as the best place in living and work may lead businesses in losing sight of the complexities that are involved with the recruitment and retaining of talent.

 The standard workday, as well as workweek hours, can be different depending on the domain of a business, including the education or kind of individual that was hired.
-For instance, typical UAE workweek that applies to the public sector will begin on Sunday then end on Thursday.
-For private companies, they are able to make their own schedule.
-Ordinary workday is eight hours with a maximum of forty-eight hours.
+For instance, a typical UAE workweek that applies to the public sector will begin on Monday and then end on Friday.
+Private companies are able to make their own schedule.
+An ordinary workday is eight hours with a maximum of forty-eight hours.

 Compensation and Severance Considerations

 UAE minimum wage varies, depending on the education of the employee.
 Wages of all employees are to be paid through a salary transfer system of the UAE, which is known as the Wages Protection System.
 The probationary period is capped at six months at the most.

 Hours worked that are beyond forty-eight in one workweek are to be compensated as overtime pay.
 Employees that are to work on Sunday are entitled to substitute rest days as Sunday is considered in UAE as the day of rest.
 The employee working on a Sunday can also be paid for hours worked instead of the substitute rest day.
 Women are not to work during nighttime from 10 pm to 7 am unless they are holding managerial positions or technical, service, or medical jobs.